flori-stelzer/deep-learning-delay-system/README.md

 This repository contains four versions of the deep learning delay system, each individually compiled for a specific set of tasks.
 We have also separated the test and training sets:

-* delay-system-classifier-validation: MNIST, Fashion-MNIST, CIFAR-10, SVHN classifications tasks, cross validation on training sets,
+* delay-system-classifier-validation: MNIST, Fashion-MNIST, CIFAR-10, CIFAR-100 (coarse labels), SVHN (cropped) classifications tasks, cross validation on training sets,
-* delay-system-classifier-test: MNIST, Fashion-MNIST, CIFAR-10, SVHN classifications tasks, validation on test sets,
+* delay-system-classifier-test: MNIST, Fashion-MNIST, CIFAR-10, CIFAR-100 (coarse labels), SVHN (cropped) classifications tasks, validation on test sets,
 * delay-system-denoising-validation: Fashion-MNIST-denoising task, cross validation on training set,
 * delay-system-denoising-test: MNIST, Fashion-MNIST-denoising task, validation on test sets,